 UV radiation and skin cancer

+UV radiation is an invisible danger because we can’t see or feel it.
 Each time your skin is exposed to UV radiation, the skin cells and how they behave is affected.
 Overexposure to UV radiation from the sun or solarium use causes permanent damage that adds up over time.

 Protecting your skin from the sun and other forms of UV exposure is important at any age, but sun protection is especially important during childhood and adolescence.
-To learn more about appropriate sun protection for infants aged 0-12 months, view Cancer Council Australia’s position statement.
+To learn more about appropriate sun protection for infants aged 0-12 months, view the Cancer Council position statement.